Skip to main content

 Vaccination statistics by disease

-• Human papillomavirus (HPV): Nearly 49% of adolescents aged 13-17 received the HPV vaccination series in 2017 to help protect them from cancers related to this viral infection.
-(CDC, 2018)
+• Human papillomavirus (HPV): In 2022, nearly 59% of adolescents ages 13–15 had received the HPV vaccination series to help protect them from cancers related to this viral infection.
+(National Cancer Institute, 2024)

-If you’re thinking about traveling outside of the U.S., you may want to consider seeing a healthcare professional to get vaccinated.
-The four most recommended immunizations for traveling are yellow fever, measles, hepatitis A, and typhoid vaccines.
+If you’re thinking about traveling outside of the United States, you may want to consider seeing a healthcare professional to get vaccinated.
+The four most recommended travel immunizations are COVID-19, yellow fever, measles, hepatitis A, and typhoid vaccines, although recommendations vary by destination.

 RELATED: Everything you need to know about the meningitis B vaccine